 In 2010 the Department issued EI-10-030 - Rumble Strips - Centerline Audible Roadway Delineators (CARDS) - Guidance and Policy.
 This policy lays out the framework and criteria for installing centerline rumble-strips on eligible roads across the state.
 Any project that places at least 40mm of asphalt and meets the geometric/operating criteria is required to install CARDS as part of the project.
 Because of the low cost and proven effectiveness of centerline rumble strips, this new policy is an important tool in reducing both head-on and run-off road crashes.

-At this point, 374 miles have been installed with a goal to install 3,000 miles by 2017.
+As of February 2014, approximately 1,075 miles of CARDS have been installed with a goal to install 3,000 miles by 2017.